-Why choose Sociology?
+Why Study Sociology?

-Sociology is at the cutting edge of understanding the world we live in.
-It is the study of human social life, groups and societies.
-Sociology attempts to describe and explain people’s social behaviour.
-In so doing, it asks questions such as why is it that people join gangs?
-What causes crime?
+Sociology is the study of human social life, groups and societies.
+It attempts to describe and explain people’s social behaviour.
+In so doing, it asks questions such as why is it that people commit crime?
+Why do some people join gangs?
 Why are some people rich and others poor?
 Why do 50,000 people in the world die of poverty every day?
-Sociology can help you to understand the social structures that shape us and prepare us for our place in the world, such as the family and education.
-It can also shed light on hidden aspects of society such as criminal gangs and youth subcultures.
+How do the media and social media shape the world in which we live?

 Alongside lessons, students have recently attended Sociology conferences, with advice from chief examiners and contributions from major sociologists on topical issues.

 Many students go on to study Sociology at degree level choosing a single honours degree or a combined degree with other academic disciplines such as Law and Psychology.
-There are also close links to fields such as marketing, criminology, research, teaching, and social work.
+There are also close links to fields such as marketing, criminology, research, teaching and social work.